 Grapefruit oil is a citrus-scented essential oil that is taken from the common grapefruit.
 The oil is extracted using a cold-press technique that collects the oil from glands in the peel of the fruit.

 Grapefruit oil has a fresh orange-tinted citrus scent.
-It is commonly used in aromatherapy and it works just as well in a hot sauna for adding fragrance.
+It is commonly used in aromatherapy and it works equally well in a hot sauna for adding fragrance.

 The potential health benefits of grapefruit oil include lowering blood pressure and relieving stress.
 However, the scientific data to support these claims has not been clearly established.
 Grapefruits are enjoyed around the world as part of a healthy breakfast.